Questions & Answers: The European Peace Facility

 What is the European Peace Facility?

-The European Peace Facility (EPF) is a proposed new off-budget fund potentially worth €5 billion, for a period of seven years coinciding with the next Multiannual Financial Framework 2021- 2027.
-This facility will fill a gap in EU capacities by allowing the financing of all Common Foreign and Security Policy (CFSP) external action with military or defence implications.
+The European Peace Facility (EPF) is a new fund worth €5 billion financed outside the EU Budget, for a period of seven years (the current Multiannual Financial Framework 2021- 2027).
+This facility will fill a gap in the EU’s external action by creating one instrument to finance Common Foreign and Security Policy (CFSP) actions in military and defence areas.

 What is the added value of the EPF?

-With a value of a planned maximum of €5 billion for the seven-year period of the MFF, the EPF will ensure that EU funding is available on a permanent basis, while allowing for rapid crisis response and provision of other urgent assistance.
+With a value of up to €5 billion for the seven-year period of the MFF, the EPF will ensure that EU funding is available on a reliable and predictable basis, while allowing not only for rapid crisis response and provision of urgent assistance, but also for longer-term capacity building support to the EU’s partners.
 The objective of the mechanism is thus to close existing gaps in the EU’s toolbox, enabling the EU to do more and to act more swiftly.
 In this manner, the EPF will maximise the impact, effectiveness and sustainability of overall EU external action in peace and security.

 How big will the budget of the EPF be?

-As a CFSP instrument, its implementation will be ensured by the High Representative (HR), with the support of the European External Action Service (EEAS).
-For the purposes of financial administration, the HR will be assisted also by the Commission's Service for Foreign Policy Instruments (FPI).
+As a CFSP instrument, its implementation will be ensured by the High Representative, with the support of the European External Action Service.
+For the purposes of financial administration, the High Representative will be assisted also by the Commission's Service for Foreign Policy Instruments (FPI) for assistance measures.
+The General Secretariat of the Council will be the administrator for common costs of military CSDP missions or operations.